SapotaCorp

-Reference Content Block: Content That Updates After Email is Scheduled
+Reference Content Block: Updates After Send is Scheduled in SFMC

 Client schedules a year of newsletters in advance.
 Each month has a 'this month's events' section that needs different content.
 Editing 12 scheduled emails every month is not the answer.
 Reference Content Block is.

-Reference Content Block: Content That Updates After Email is Scheduled
+Reference Content Block: Updates After Send is Scheduled in SFMC

 Client runs a retail newsletter program.
 Schedules 12 months of sends in advance.
 Each month has a "This Month's Events" section with different content.
 The section changes monthly; the rest of the email doesn't.